 There is nothing better than the delectable scent of fresh herbs wafting through the garden on a summer’s day.
-Even if there is not enough room for a jam packed herb patch, a few pots of herbs will do the job to add aroma, freshness and flavour to your cooking.
+Even if you don't have enough space for a jam packed herb patch, a few pots of herbs will do the job to add aroma, freshness and flavour to your cooking.

 Growing your own vegetable patch or herb garden is a great way to reduce your impact on the environment and to keep your carbon footprint in check.
 This is due to the fact that you don’t have to rely on transport such as ships or trucks thus drastically cutting down the carbon emissions of the vehicles used to transport your produce across the country.
 This may seem like a miniature act, but it is positively a step in the right direction.
 Imagine if we all had the same idea!

-The golden rule is – you don’t need a lot of space, but you do need sunlight.
-In fact, any space will do, as long as there is sunlight.
-They will grow well in pots or in randomly in the garden alike.
-They can be positioned on a balcony, on a windowsill offering plenty of light.
-They can even be grown on a raised veggie patch.
-The choices are diverse.
+The golden rule is, you don’t need a lot of space, but you do need sunlight.
+As long as there is sunlight, herbs will grow well in pots or in the garden, they can be positioned on a sunny balcony, or even on a sunny window sill.
 It is important to note that the more accessible the herbs to the kitchen, the more likely you are going to use them.

 When choosing your seedlings, choose organically grown ones.
 If you would prefer to grow them from scratch, try and find organic seeds, this way you are avoiding synthetic chemicals from the word go.